 The Intersection of Calling and Career

-World Vision is hiring a Policy Advisor for Humanitarian Emergencies to serve on the Advocacy and Government Relations team.
+World Vision is hiring a Program Manager to serve on Child Protection and Education Team.

 Work Authorization: Must be authorized to work in the U.S.A. for any employer.